killercoda/scenario-examples/cloud-lab/step1.md

 Next, you’ll connect to it.
 Click on Connect.

-It’s also possible to use your AWS account with Scylla Cloud using the Scylla Cloud Bring Your Own Account (BYOA) feature, learn more about it [here](https://docs.scylladb.com/scylla-cloud/cloud-setup/scylla-cloud-byoa/).
+It’s also possible to use your AWS account with ScyllaDB Cloud using the ScyllaDB Cloud Bring Your Own Account (BYOA) feature, learn more about it [here](https://docs.scylladb.com/scylla-cloud/cloud-setup/scylla-cloud-byoa/).